emberjs/website/source/blog/2018-06-22-the-ember-times-issue-52.md

 ## [Hello, Link.
 Wake up.
 The Great Router wants to talk to you! 🎆](https://github.com/emberjs/rfcs/pull/339)

-Ever wondered what and in which order you have to pass in parameters to the popular `link-to` helper to make your transition work?
+Ever wondered how many and in which order you have to pass in parameters to the popular `link-to` helper to make your transition work?

-With lots of inspiration 💭 from the folks of Reactland ⚛️ another new RFC made it in this week to help you in this exact situation: It proposes the introduction of a `Link` component to Ember's public API.
+With lots of inspiration 💭 from routing solutions in Reactland ⚛️ another new RFC made it in this week to help you in this exact situation: It proposes the introduction of a `Link` component to Ember's public API.
 With dedicated **named arguments** it should be clearer what your links have to do to make that **route transition** a success.